Meso-American look and feel? Check.

-Regarding the special abilities, your Alpha can get a bonus attack or move if manages to kill the opponent at the cost of a Double.
+Regarding the special abilities, your Leader can get a bonus attack or move if manages to kill the opponent at the cost of a Double.
 Extra attacks for a double is in general very good.

 It is useful in certain situations especially if you need to reach an objective or engage a further enemy.

-The other Quad ability, Wrath of the Old Ones is available to all Seraphon and helps to get more hits through (Attack and Strength can be increased up to 3 points depending on the ability’s value), nonetheless the higher the damage characteristics, the more useful this ability becomes, in particular for Alphas, Guards, Terradons and Ripperdactyls as the base damage is 2 or in some cases 3.
+The other Quad ability, Wrath of the Old Ones is available to all Seraphon melee weapon profiles and helps to get more hits through (Attack and Strength can be increased up to 3 points depending on the ability’s value), nonetheless the higher the damage characteristics, the more useful this ability becomes, in particular for Leaders, Guards, Kroxigors and flying units as the base damage is 2 or in some cases 3.

 The same logic can be applied for the Saurus Triple, Tearing Bite, that increases the hit and critical hit damage up to 6 points for one single attack action, only in this case you favour the number of attacks rather than the damage output, making leaders, Saurus Guards and Kroxigors the prime candidates.

 To summarize you have many tactics available and you can decide to have a mixture of them or go all-in with just a subset of Saurus or Skinks.

 A balanced warband would have some flying units to cover distance and reach the most interesting points, some Guards to do damage, some Skinks to cover the more elite unit and harass the enemy and Warriors and Knights depending on the spare points.

 Be careful when to use the abilities as some, used at the right moment, can really change the outcome of the battle.